richjohnson-wwt/cuda-pybind/README.md

 ## CUDA-Pybind

-This app demonstrates how to integrate Python and C++ in a CUDA application where Python prepares the data and C++ executes the computations on GPU
+This app demonstrates how to do two vector operations that are done in C++ on GPU but setup and called from Python on CPU.

+The main benefits of programming CUDA in C++ are
+1. performance
+2. low-level control
+3. direct access to GPU hardware

+The benefits of using Python with TensorFlow are
+1. development speed
+2. ease of use
+3. rich ecosystem

 #### Intial Setup - Do every time a new VM is started